feathersjs/docs/api/channels.md

 ### channel.leave(connection|fn)

-Remove a connection from this channel.
+`channel.leave(connection|fn) -> Channel` removes a connection from this channel.
 If the channel is a combined channel, remove the connection from all its child channels.
 Also allows to pass a callback that is run for every connection and returns if the connection should be removed or not.
 Returns the channel object.

 ```js
 // Make the user with `_id` 5 leave the `admins` channel